richpeck/exception_handler/README.md

   <h5>💬 Locales</h5>
 </div>

-Locales are used to denote interchangeable text.
+[Locales](https://github.com/richpeck/exception_handler/blob/Readme/config/locales/exception_handler.en.yml) are used to create interchangeable text (translations/internationalization).

-We've used it for a different purpose - to provide text for our "show" view.
-The beauty of this is that 1) It's entirely modular & 2) It's extensible (we are able to use as many locales as required)...
+In `ExceptionHandler`, we use it to provide the wording for each error which may be shown to users...

 [[ locales ]]

-The `ExceptionHandler` view is populated by [`@exception.description`](app/models/exception_handler/exception.rb#L121), which pulls from the `locales`.

-If you want custom messages, you need the following.
-The key is defined by the HTTP [`status_code`](https://github.com/rack/rack/blob/1.5.2/lib/rack/utils.rb#L544)
+By default, the English name of the error is used ("404" will appear as "Not Found") - if you want to create custom messages, you're able to do so by referencing the error's ["status_code"](https://github.com/rack/rack/blob/master/lib/rack/utils.rb#L492) within your locales file:

     # config/locales/en.yml
     en:
       exception_handler:
-        not_found: "Your message here"
+        not_found:              "Your message here" # -> 404 page
         unauthorized:           "You need to login to continue"
         internal_server_error:  "This is a test to show the %{status} of the error"

-You get access to `%{message}` and `%{status}`, both inferring from `@exception`.
+You get access to `%{message}` and `%{status}`, both inferring from an [`@exception`](https://github.com/richpeck/exception_handler/blob/master/app/controllers/exception_handler/exceptions_controller.rb#L20) object we invoke in the controller...

+ - `%{message}` is the error's actual message ("XYZ file could not be shown")
+ - `%{status}` is the error's status code ("Internal Server Error")

 ---